 She is a perfect example of an extreme narrowcast.
-She is targeting her message to hundreds of members and potential members and talking one-on-one to members to help them cut sugar.
+She is targeting her message to hundreds of members and potential members, talking one-on-one with clients to help them cut sugar.

 It is not a step most people want to take, but if someone is interested in eliminating sugar, she will be the most relevant and skilled person to speak with.